spring1843/go-dsa/dnc/README.md

 ## Complexity

 If used inappropriately, DNC algorithms can lead to an exponential number of unnecessary recursive calls, resulting in a time complexity of O(2^n).
-However, if an appropriate dividing strategy and base case that can be solved directly are identified, DNC algorithms can be very effective, with a time complexity as low as O(Log n) in the case of binary search.
-As DNC algorithms are recursive, their complexity analysis is analogous to that of [recursive](../recursion) algorithms.
+However, if an appropriate dividing strategy and a base case that can be solved directly are identified, DNC algorithms can be very effective.
+They have a time complexity as low as O(Log n) such as the case of binary search.
+As DNC algorithms are recursive, their complexity analysis is similar to that of [recursive](../recursion) algorithms.

 ## Application